BIMSBbioinfo/pigx/README.md

 # Documentation

-Please see our documentation in order to find out more about how to install and run the PiGx-RNAseq pipeline: https://bioinformatics.mdc-berlin.de/pigx_docs/pigx-sars-cov2-ww.html
+Please see our documentation in order to find out more about how to install and run the PiGx-SARS-CoV-2 wastewater pipeline: https://bioinformatics.mdc-berlin.de/pigx_docs/pigx-sars-cov2-ww.html

 # Sample Reports